nickmangarella/SQLAlchemy-Challenge/README.md

-# hawaii-weather-stats
+# hawaii-weather-analysis

 ## Description
-Climate, Temperature, and Rainfall analysis of Honolulu, Hawaii using SciPy Statistics, SQLAlchemy, and Flask.
+Climate, Temperature, and Rainfall analysis of Honolulu, Hawaii using SciPy Stats, SQLAlchemy, and Flask.

 ## Climate Analysis
 ### Reflect Tables into SQLAlchemy ORM